prabirkrsarkar/trainings/codecademy/backend_engineer/projects/workaround-explorer/README.md

-This project is from https://www.codecademy.com/ Backend Engineer track.
+## This project is from https://www.codecademy.com/ Backend Engineer track.

 WorkAround is a research organization that provides data on salary trends in the tech industry.
-Open up salaryData.js to see the data they have collected.
+Open up **salaryData.js** to see the data they have collected.
 You’ll notice that they have also created a few functions for filtering that data to get subsets of data by role and by company.

 WorkAround now wants to release a new web application called WorkAround Explorer to make their data more easily viewable.
 This web app should allow users to choose specific roles and companies in the tech industry to see the following information:

-The salary for the chosen role at the chosen company.
+* The salary for the chosen role at the chosen company.
-The industry average for the chosen role.
+* The industry average for the chosen role.
-The average salary at the chosen company across all roles.
+* The average salary at the chosen company across all roles.
-The industry average salary across all roles and all companies.
+* The industry average salary across all roles and all companies.
-After the user selects a role from the first column and a company from the second, the relevant data is shown in the third column
+* After the user selects a role from the first column and a company from the second, the relevant data is shown in the third column

 Much of the user interface has already been designed by front-end developers, however, the core data and functionality are either missing or need to be connected together using modules.
 Your task is to help your team members out by using your import and export expertise!

 Tasks
-10/10 complete
-Mark the tasks as complete by checking them off
-Render the radio buttons using the salaryData module 1.
+Render the radio buttons using the salaryData module

+1.
 These first four tasks will focus on rendering the <input> elements using the names of the companies and the different roles available in the collected salary data.